coinop29/Rhetoricall/RAILWAY_DEPLOYMENT.md

 ### **Frontend Domain**
 - Railway will provide: `https://your-app-name.up.railway.app`
 - Set this as `REACT_APP_APP_URL`
+- This serves your React app and static files

 ### **Backend Domain**
 - Your backend server domain
 - Set this as `REACT_APP_BACKEND_URL`
+- This handles WebSocket connections and API calls

 ## 🔌 **WebSocket Configuration**